JoyeLuo/JoyeLuo.github.io/_posts/2016-08-08-Math-and-Code-Formatting.md

 ---
 layout: post
 title: "Math and Code Formatting"
-author: "Paul Le"
+author: "Joye Luo"
-categories: sample
+categories: program
-tags: [sample]
+tags: [program]
 image:
-  feature: nature-1.jpg
+  feature: cuba-1.jpg
 ---

 Millennial comes out of the box with [MathJax](https://www.mathjax.org/) and syntax highlighting through [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
 MathJax allows you to display mathematical equations in your posts through the use of [LaTeX](http://www.andy-roberts.net/writing/latex/mathematics_1).
 Syntax highlighting allows you to display source code in different colors and fonts depending on what programming language is being displayed.